|First Appearance||The Eye of the World, Chapter 2|

 This section contains spoilers relating to New Spring.
 Please expand to view.

 During the Aiel War, Lan and Bukama participate in the Battle of the Shining Walls.
 Lan is in charge of a force of soldiers that includes Borderlanders and Domani.
 One night, Lan prepares to coordinate with Lord Emares to form a hammer and anvil attack to defeat a group of nearby Aiel.
 Emares does not show up, but the Aiel, rather than attacking Lan’s much smaller force, salute Lan with their spears and shout “Aan’allein,” which is Old Tongue for “One Man Alone.”
-The Aiel then move off; unbeknownst to Lan, Laman Damodred has been killed and the Aiel are therefore heading back to the Aiel Waste (NS, Ch.
+The Aiel then move off.
+Unbeknownst to Lan King Laman Damodredhas been killed.
+The Aiel see the war as over and are therefore heading back to the Aiel Waste (NS, Ch.
 1).
 Over the next days, Lan and his men follow the Aiel as they retreat to Kinslayer's Dagger (NS, Ch.
 12).

 With the Aiel War now over, Lan feels pulled towards Malkier.
 Bukama tries to convince Lan to take a year or even eight months to rest before returning to his war against the Blight, but Lan will only agree to four.
 He and Bukama take their leave of the other soldiers and ride south (NS, Ch.
 12).